Maximiliane-K/pp1-the--ramen-hub/README.md

 The User can get more information by visiting the website of the preferred Ramen shop linked under the description.

 The exact location and directions are provided bei google maps.

+**Manuel Testing**
+1. Cross Browser Compatibility:
+- The website was tested in the browsers of Google Chrome, Safari and Mozzila Firefox.
+I tested every link and checked if the images where correctly displayed.

+    * All links on the site worked as expected.
+    * All external links worked as expected and opened in seperate browser tab.
+    * All images are displayed as expected.

+2. Functionality
+- The form was tested and worked as expected.
+    * The user is asked to fill in a name, email address and text to be able to submit the form.
+    * The form can only be submitted when all required text-input fields are filled.

+- The iframes were tested.
+    * The iframes are being displayed correctly and are interactive.
+    * The iframes open in a seperate browser when clicking on the address.

+3. Responsiveness
+- To ensure that the website is responsive I tested it on several devices.
+    * MacBook Pro 16"
+    * Dell Ultra Sharp Monitor curved 34"
+    * Samsung Galaxy S22
+    * Samsung Galaxy Tab S4

+- Google developer tools were used to ensure that the site is responsive on different screen sizes.